lorin/tla-prophecy/README.md

 THEOREM SpecP => Q!Spec
 ```

+The interesting part of the queue implementation is that enqueuing requires two operations:

+* allocating a slot for writing (E1)
+* writing the data (E3)

+We need to decide at which point the enqueueing should take effect.
+But we
+can't know this, because it will vary depending on how the other processes get
+scheduled.
+The paper provides a good example on how it's not possible to choose
+a single refinement mapping because whatever you pick, there is a potential
+execution trace that will render the refinement mapping invalid.

+Herlihy and Wing propose using a set of potential mappings rather than a single
+mapping.

 ## Prophecy variable

-We need to prophecize the execution ordering of the producer and consumer
-processes.
+One way to get around the problem that Herlihy and Wing point out is to predict
+in advance the order in which the processes will get scheduled.
+Once you know
+that, then you can decide whether enqueues should take effect at label E1 or
+E3.

-We can do this by predicting the sequence in which the processes execute
+We can do this by choosing as our prophecy variable a sequence of process
-their steps.

-This is an infinite sequence, where each element is a process identifier.
+identifiers.
 Using the approach outlined in the Lamport and Mertz paper, we can define
-`Dom` and `Pi` as follows:
+`Dom` and `Pi` as follows.

 ```
 Dom == Nat \ {0}
 Pi == ProcSet
 ```

+`[Dom->Pi]` defines the set of all possible schedulings.

 In some cases, we may end up predicitng a process that has already completed.
 To handle this, we'll need to add a new sub-action to our model: